-The firm's contentious insolvency expertise includes advising appointment takers such as liquidators, provisional liquidators and receivers, applications for the appointment of provisional liquidators, identification, protection and realisation of assets in insolvent estates, investigations and examinations, security enforcement, corporate and personal debt recovery and advising on cross-border insolvency issues.
+Nick has extensive experience in a range of contentious insolvency and bankruptcy proceedings where he has acted for liquidators, receivers, creditors and directors.
+He advises on the appointment of provisional liquidators, the identification, protection and realisation of assets in insolvent estates, investigations and examinations, security enforcement, corporate and personal debt recovery and cross-border insolvency issues.